telerik/kendo-ui-core/docs/controls/data-management/treelist/overview.md

 ### Initialize the TreeList

-To create a Kendo UI TreeList, use an empty `div` element and supply all TreeList settings in the initialization script, as demonstrated in the example below.
+To create a Kendo UI TreeList, use an empty `div` element and supply all TreeList settings in the initialization script.

 ###### Example